end2endzone/ShellAnything/README.md

 For instance, the following articles are good references:
 * StackOverflow have discussed the issue rigorously : [StackOverflow - Windows shell extension with C#](https://stackoverflow.com/questions/2194572/windows-shell-extension-with-c-sharp/2194638#2194638).
-* Raymond Chen, from **The Old New Thing**, says [Do not write in-process shell extensions in managed code](https://devblogs.microsoft.com/oldnewthing/20061218-01/?p=28693) and following the release of version 4 of the .NET Framework (with in-process side-by-side runtimes), [the answer is still no](https://devblogs.microsoft.com/oldnewthing/?p=5163).
+* Raymond Chen, from **The Old New Thing**, says "[Do not write in-process shell extensions in managed code](https://devblogs.microsoft.com/oldnewthing/20061218-01/?p=28693)" and following the release of version 4 of the .NET Framework (with in-process side-by-side runtimes), "[the answer is still no](https://devblogs.microsoft.com/oldnewthing/?p=5163)".
 * Microsoft [Guidance for Implementing In-Process Extensions](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/legacy/dd758089(v=vs.85)) is discouraging the use of C#.